wedding planner rsvp software

 WhatsApp sharing: No native integration.
 You copy the RSVP link and share it manually.

 Pricing: $125/month (Plus) or $409/month (Professional), billed monthly.
-Annual billing reduces these to $89 and $279/month respectively.
-According to RSVPify's pricing page, the Business & Nonprofit tier is separate from personal event pricing.
+Annual billing brings these down to roughly $89 and $299/month respectively.
+According to RSVPify's pricing page, the Business & Nonprofit tier is separate from personal event pricing, and the 5-event cap on Plus is the figure planners trip over.

 Mobile guest UX: Good.
 Responsive design, clean forms.
 Not as mobile-optimized as Invyt's guest pages but functional.